Marc Van De Mieroop

 Ur III Tablets from the Columbia University Libraries (with Steven Garfinkle and Herbert Sauren), 2010.

 A History of Ancient Egypt, 2011.
-Turkish translation.
+Translated into Turkish.

 Crossroads and Cultures.
 A History of the World’s People (with Bonnie Smith, Richard von Glahn, and Kris Lane), 2012.